21 Jan 2026

 Has anything actually been done?

 Quite a lot has happened since Carillion.
-Mostly driven by the FRC, which wanted to show it could ‘become’ the new regulator rather than being ‘replaced’ by it.
+The FRC was keen to show it could ‘become’ the new regulator rather than being ‘replaced’ by it – and has pushed accounting bodies and firms to make improvements.

-Meanwhile the FRC has been more robust both in its own audit quality reviews (for audits of public interest entities, mostly listed) and also in its expectations of the accounting bodies who monitor all other audits.
+Meanwhile the FRC has been more robust both in its own audit quality reviews (for audits of public interest entities, mostly listed) and also in its expectations of the ICAEW, ACCA and ICAS who monitor other audits.

 Although much of this started with the FRC, the improvements required have ultimately come from company finance teams – challenged by their auditors and supported by the accounting bodies.